turkeryilmaz/openairinterface5g/doc/LDPC_OFFLOAD_SETUP.md

 ./build_oai -w USRP --ninja --gNB -P --build-lib "ldpc_aal" -C
 ```

-A shared object file *libldpc_t2.so* will be created during the compilation.
+A shared object file `libldpc_aal.so` will be created during the compilation.
 This object is conditionally compiled.
-The selection of the library to compile is done using *--build-lib ldpc_aal*.
+The selection of the library to compile is done using `--build-lib ldpc_aal`.

 > Note: The required DPDK poll mode driver has to be present on the host machine and required DPDK version has to be installed on the host, prior to building OAI.

 # O-RAN AAL DPDK EAL parameters
-To configure O-RAN AAL/ DPDK BBDEV, you can set the following parameters via the command line of PHY simulators or nr-softmodem:
+To configure O-RAN AAL/DPDK BBDEV, you can set the following parameters via the command line of PHY simulators or nr-softmodem:

 > Note: the group parameter name has been renamed from `nrLDPC_coding_t2` to
 > `nrLDPC_coding_aal` to better reflect that it is a generic AAL accelerator